 RRIFs and RRSPS are similar to the US 401(k) plans and IRAS.
-Expats who have one or both of these accounts qualify for automatic tax deferral, meaning you don’t need to pay any taxes on these plans until you get actual distributions from them.
-Form 8891 is no longer required to be included in your US tax return annually.
+Expats with one or both of these accounts qualify for automatic tax deferral, meaning you don’t need to pay any taxes on these plans until you get actual distributions from them.
+Form 8891 is no longer a requirement that needs to included in your US tax return annually.

 Yet, you will need to report all foreign financial assets to FinCEN or on our app if you meet the FBAR and FATCA requirements.
-If you do currently receive any investment income from these plans make sure you do report them in the year earned as normal interest, dividends, or capital gains on your US Tax Return.
+If you currently receive any investment income from these plans, make sure you report them in the year earned as normal interest, dividends, or capital gains on your US Tax Return.

-US taxpayers are not required to report their interest in the RRSP on Form 8891, Form 3520, or Form 3520-A. However, they will need to report their interest in FBAR and FATCA.
+US taxpayers do not have to report their interest in the RRSP on Form 8891, Form 3520, or Form 3520-A. However, they will need to report their interest in FBAR and FATCA.